rdkcentral/firebolt-certification-app/plugins/pubsub.md

 Here is an overview of the functions provided by the PubSubClient class:

 - `initialize()` - Initializes a WebSocket connection to the specified URL.
+By default, it points to 'ws://localhost:8080'.

 - `publish(topic, message)` - Publishes a message to the specified topic.